boltops-tools/ufo-docs/_docs/config/reference.md

 The are only 2 required config options.
 The rest are optional.
 The required options:

     config.app            # App name.
-IE: demo Note: if UFO_ENV is set then this is optional config.docker.repo    # Docker Repo to push Docker image to
+IE: demo Note: if UFO_APP is set then this is optional config.docker.repo    # Docker Repo to push Docker image to

 The vpc settings are notable.
 It's how you configure which VPC you want the ECS Service to use.